 - Applying slight pressure, roll the dough up like a jelly roll.
 If you want wide, squat buns with a ton of rings, roll it up the long way and make thinner slices; if you’d rather have more, taller buns (like the ones pictured), roll it up the short way and make thicker slices.

-- Firmly saw through the roll with a serrated knife.
+- Firmly saw through the roll with a serrated knife to create 8 or so equal slices.

 - Cover and set in a warm place to rise for another 40 minutes.